It seems everyone who's anyone is on the ultra low-carb ketogenic – or keto – diet. But is it safe? Does it work? And is it easy to stick to?

 Going on the ketogenic diet made me realise I still held onto the belief that fats are the enemy.
 But good fats are vital for optimal health, so I'll be keeping the olive oil dressings and lashings of avocado in my diet, while definitely eating less bacon.

 The ketogenic diet was developed as a treatment for epilepsy in 1924 by Dr Russell Wilder at the Mayo Clinic.
 Research has found the diet to be effective in reducing the frequency and severity of seizures in patients with severe epilepsy, but many people, including Hollywood's A-list, have adopted the extreme diet for quick weight loss.

 The keto diet involves eating very small amounts of carbohydrates, medium amounts of protein, and getting most of your daily kilojoules from fats.
 Carbohydrates are the body's preferred source of energy.

-ketones replace carbs as the body's main energy source, meaning it runs almost entirely on stored fat
+Ketones replace carbs as the body's main energy source, meaning it runs almost entirely on stored fat

 What the expert thinks

 According to Professor Clare Collins, an accredited practising dietitian and spokesperson for the Dietitians Association of Australia, there's a whole range of dietary approaches that come under that 'ketogenic diet banner'.

 "The classical ketogenic diet has a ratio of 4g of fat to 1g of combined carbohydrates and protein.
 So basically it's 85 to 90% fat, [which] isn't a palatable or exciting diet, as you can imagine, due to the massive restriction in types and quantities of foods that contain carbohydrates, including breads and cereals, fruit, some vegetables and even dairy products."